gam3r999/Lucky-Wheel-Fz/README.md

 ## 🎰 What Is This?

 **Lucky Wheel** is a daily spin game for the Flipper Zero.
 Every 24 hours you get one spin on an 8-segment prize wheel.
-Win coins, dolphin XP, and rare level-ups — or land on `LOCKED 💀` and come back tomorrow.
+Win coins, dolphin XP, and rare level-ups — or land on `Nonthing 💀` and come back tomorrow.

 Built in C for **Unleashed firmware** with a coin economy, background shop, cheat codes, and hardware RTC anti-cheat so you can't cheese the timer by changing the clock.